KQNT: KHQ in Spokane

 The August 1941 adoption of the Federal Communications Commission's "duopoly" rule restricted licensees from operating more than one radio station in a given market.
 At this time Louis Wasmer, Inc. owned two Spokane stations: KHQ and KGA.
 To conform with the FCC order, in 1946 Wasmer sold KHQ to the Cowles Publishing Company, publisher of The Spokesman-Review newspaper, which used it to a television station in 1952 (which still bears the KHQ-TV calls, and is an affiliate of the NBC television network), and an FM station (now KISC) in 1962.
 KHQ stayed in the Radio Central Building until 1960, when it moved to a modern facility next to its transmitter site on South Regal on the Moran Prairie.

 KLSN

-Cowles sold off its radio interests in 1984; on New Year's Day 1985, and kept the historic KHQ call letters for its TV station.
-Because of an FCC rule in place at the time that prohibited TV and radio stations in the same market but with different ownership from sharing the same call letters, AM 590 changed its call to KLSN, with the slogan "Listen 5-90".
+Cowles sold off its radio interests in 1984, and kept the historic KHQ call letters for its TV station.
+Because of an FCC rule in place at the time that prohibited TV and radio stations in the same market but with different ownership from sharing the same call letters, AM 590 changed its call to KLSN on January 1, 1985, with the slogan "Listen 5-90".

 KAQQ

-On December 1, 1986 the station changed its call sign to KAQQ, which was phonetically similar to the original KHQ call letters.
+On December 1, 1986, the station changed its call sign to KAQQ, which was phonetically similar to the original KHQ call letters.

 KQNT

-On New Year's Day 2002 the call letters became KQNT.
+On January 1, 2002, the call sign became KQNT.